ch-stark/blog1506/acm/README2.md

 	  name: pg-2-postgresql-ha-postgresql-headless
 	  namespace: database

-Next we need to define common configuration on the hub cluster that will be referenced later when configuring the respective PostgreSQL servers.
+We need to define some common configuration on the hub cluster that will be referenced later when configuring the respective PostgreSQL servers.

 	apiVersion: v1
 	kind: ConfigMap